OsafAliSayed/aikaatib/README.md

-# aikaatib
-This Repository contains the code for our project AI Kaatib.
+# Django REST Framework Backend Setup

 ## Introduction
-This document provides step-by-step instructions to set up a Django backend with Django REST Framework (DRF) locally from GitHub.
+This document provides step-by-step instructions to set up a Django backend with Django REST Framework (DRF) locally from GitHub and configure Supabase as the database.

 ---